Download a pdf of this hepatitis B information.

 Chronic Hepatitis B

-The risk of developing chronic hepatitis B if exposed as a newborn is relatively high (unless vaccination occurs at time of birth) but it is very low if exposed as an adult.
-Many people learn of their hepatitis B infection only at the time of routine screening or as part of investigating the cause of other abnormal lab tests.
+The risk of developing chronic hepatitis B if exposed as a newborn is relatively high (unless vaccination occurs at time of birth), but it is very low if exposed as an adult.
+Many individuals learn of their hepatitis B infection only at the time of routine screening or as part of investigating the cause of other abnormal lab tests.

 The way a person’s immune system interacts with the virus differs between individuals and over time.
 This means that some people will go on to develop chronic hepatitis B infection that might persist for many years with little or no damage to their liver, while others might incur damage to the liver.
 In some people, the immune system attacks hepatitis B infected liver cells in an attempt to eliminate the virus, resulting in liver inflammation and irritation.
 Appropriate monitoring of individuals affected with chronic hepatitis B is necessary to identify those at risk of ongoing liver damage and to offer treatment when necessary.